 The bill amends section 772.13 of the Florida Statutes to establish additional requirements for postjudgment execution proceedings aimed at enforcing judgments against terrorist parties.
-Key provisions include the clarification that there is no right to a jury trial in these proceedings, and that defendants who evade jurisdiction cannot utilize state court resources to contest collection efforts.
-The bill also expands the scope of creditor processes, allowing them to be served on any person or entity under the court's jurisdiction, and applies to intangible assets without territorial limitations.
+Key provisions include the clarification that there is no right to a jury trial in these proceedings, and that defendants who evade jurisdiction cannot utilize state court resources for their defense.
+The bill also expands the scope of creditor processes, allowing them to be served on any person or entity under the court's jurisdiction, and specifies that intangible assets can be subject to garnishment regardless of their location.

 S 1430 c1: 772.13